toddcf/code-snippets/deployment/deployment-checklist.md

 1. HTML:
 SKIP IF YOU USED BOOTSTRAP!
   - Go to https://www.jsdelivr.com/ and do the following searches.
-For each one, paste the `<script>` links into the bottom of the `<body>` in each of your HTML files -- but before all your other script links.
+For each one, paste the `<script>` links into the bottom of the `<body>` in each of your HTML files -- but BEFORE all your other script links.
 	- Search for `respond`.
 (Older versions of IE.)
 	- Search for `html5shiv`.
 (For pre-HTML5 browsers.)
 	- Search for `selectivizr`.
 (For pre-CSS3 browsers.)